 The English Picture Selection Task was modified to include a between-language phonological condition ("phonological-between") in which the target picture was phonologically-related to the translation of the distractor.
 For example, moose was paired with windmill as its distractor, since the French word for windmill is moulin.
-This manipulation is similar to that used by Marian and Spivey (2003) in their eye-tracking study: Russian-English participants performing the task in English had to make an eye movement to an item such as a marker when one of the distractor created interference.
+This manipulation is similar to that used by Marian and Spivey (2003) in their eye-tracking study: Russian-English participants performing the task in English had to make an eye movement to an item such as a marker when one of the distractors was a stamp, called "marka" in Russian.
+In their study, the cross-language phonological distractor created interference.
 A French version of the task was also created and administered to the bilinguals (see Table B.1 and Table B.2 for the English and French stimuli, respectively, and Table B.3 for word characteristics).
 Each word was recorded by female native speakers of each language using Audacity 2.0 at a sampling rate of 44.1 kHz.
 Each picture was formatted to be 5.9° in visual angle.
 The EEG recording procedures from Study 1 were implemented.